open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 **Note**.
 This configuration has a source that is pointing at the `Localization` resource that we created.
 This is important because the configuration needs to work on the localized entities.
 Once it's reconciled, it will create a `Snapshot`.
-That snapshot contains the created resources that have been configured.
+That snapshot contains the input resources that have been transformed using the supplied configuration rules.

 ### FluxDeployment

 Next, comes the `FluxDeployment`.
-The `FluxDeployment` will point to the last item in the change of transformations which is the `Configuration`.
+The `FluxDeployment` will point to the last Snapshot in the chain of transformations which is the `Configuration`.
 It looks something like this:

 ```yaml